The Massive Wiki project

 Massive Wiki is a movement to create a wiki ecosystem (rather than just an engine) that provides classic wiki utility, with a plurality of tools and processes that enable decentralization and federation of the pages.

 Wikis are made of pages.
+The word "Wiki" represents naming and easy linking between pages, as well as the wiki practice and culture of collaborative writing.
 Free the pages to go where they need to go!

 It is not just a wiki - it is a Massive Wiki.